-Samples are typically submitted as cell lines, extracted RNA, or cDNA as prepared by the researcher, although you may discuss with the AIC the option of submitting other samples for analysis (such as tissues).
-All samples must meet biosafety standards for a laboratory.
-Any remaining sample not used in the arrays will be returned to the researcher at the end of the experiment.
+Samples are typically submitted as cell lines, extracted RNA, or cDNA as prepared by the researcher.
+However, you may discuss with the AIC the option of submitting other sample type for analysis (such as tissues).
+All samples must meet biosafety standards for a BSL2 laboratory and any remaining sample not used in the arrays will be returned to the researcher at the end of the experiment.